View Off Site Adoption Centers

 Founded in 1874, the Morris Animal Refuge is a pioneer in Animal Welfare.
 The Philadelphia-based life saving organization is committed to adoption, education, and high-quality care with the goal of finding positive and humane outcomes for animals in need.

 The Refuge was founded in 1874 and is unique in its early attempt to humanely treat pets, particularly cats.
 Keeping with Philadelphia tradition, the Refuge established a number of "firsts" in animal welfare.

-Elizabeth Morris began sheltering animals in her home and America's first animal shelter was born!
+Elizabeth Morris began sheltering animals in her home and America's oldest rescue was born!